 Brando Lakes is from the small desert town of Joshua Tree, California.
 “Yes, people are from there!”

 He decided to become a physical therapist at a young age.
 After his mother suffered a terrible ankle injury during his senior year of high school, she underwent a transformative rehabilitation in PT–from couch potato to fitness junkie.
-Amazed by the power of treatment to help create healthy lifestyle changes, Brandon was all in.
+Amazed by the power of treatment to help create healthy lifestyle changes, Brando was all in.

 “I learned very early on that physical therapy isn’t about just getting someone back on their feet, or to their prior level of function.
 It’s about getting them past that . . .
 I want my clients to overcome obstacles or behaviors that prevent them from becoming a stronger, healthier version of themselves.”